Association for Financial Markets in Europe

 14 Jul 2021

-Their ask — AFME requests financial institutions report sustainability information 12 months after non-financial companies complete their reporting.
+Message — AFME requests financial institutions report sustainability information 12 months after non-financial companies complete their reporting.
 They want phased-in requirements for non-EU exposures and exemptions for third-country operations where counterparties lack disclosure obligations.123

-How it helps them — This would give banks time to collect ESG data from borrowers and investees before their own reporting deadlines.45
+Why — This would give banks time to collect ESG data from borrowers and investees before their own reporting deadlines.45

-Who loses — Investors and civil society groups receive less comprehensive sustainability information about banks' global operations.67
+Impact — Investors and civil society groups receive less comprehensive sustainability information about banks' global operations.67

 Meeting with Mairead McGuinness (Commissioner)